 You know those green leaves packed with flavor (and nutrients!) that you commonly consume in guacamole?
 That’s cilantro.
 Is coriander cilantro?
 Not exactly, but coriander is a seed spice that’s been cultivated since ancient times and comes from the same plant that gives us beneficial cilantro leaves.
-Don’t be alarm if this doesn’t ring a bell.
+Don’t be alarmed if this doesn’t ring a bell.
 These seeds might not be as well-known unless perhaps you’re a lover of curries and masalas, which include coriander as an integral ingredient.

 When the leaves are used in their fresh form, we commonly refer to this herb as cilantro.
 The dried seeds are what we know as coriander, and they’ve been used as a culinary spice and food-poisoning preventative agent for ages.
 As a spice, it’s either sold whole or ground with a flavor similar to a blend of lemon, sage and caraway.
 Sounds interesting, right?

 What are the benefits of eating coriander?
 These seeds not only offer a unique and intriguing flavor profile, but their consumption has also been shown to blood flow and heart health as well as to calm serious digestive problems like IBS.
 That’s because coriander contains a multitude of bioactives that lead to a wide array of pharmacological activities, including its ability to act as an antimicrobial, anti-epileptic, antidepressant, antimutagenic, anti-inflammatory and anxiety inhibitor.
 It’s also been shown to help lower cholesterol, blood pressure and blood sugar naturally!
 (1) Read on to see just how amazing this worldly spice truly is.